Advanced Deepfake Detection with our AI-Powered Software

 Fake online persona icon

-We are familiar with trolls and fake profiles spreading fake news.
-Adding hyperrealistic photos and videos featuring deepfakes creates susceptibility among peers for fake news spreading actors.
-With deepfake detection techniques and tools, we can better detect and prevent the spread of false information.
+We're familiar with trolls and fake profiles spreading fakes news.
+Now, they are amplified by deepfakes.
+With our AI detection tools, we can better detect and prevent the spread of false information

 Real-time manipulation icon

 Are you sure the person on the other side of the screen is the one you think you're talking to?
-It's already possible to make deepfakes in real-time.
-With artificial intelligence and deepfake detection, we can protect ourselves from becoming a victim of a deepfake.
+It is now possible to create deepfakes in real-time.
+With our AI detection tool, we help check and safeguard against d

 Fake content icon